projectchrono/chrono/doxygen/documentation/manuals/chrono/motors.md

 Reactions and joint rotations/velocities are computed with respect to the *master frame*, that is frame F2.
 For example use ChLinkMotorLinear::GetMotorPos(), ChLinkMotorRotation::GetMotorPos_dt() and ChLinkMotorRotation::GetMotorPos_dtdt() to get the current motor displacement, velocity, acceleration.

 By default, all linear motors also provide a prismatic constraint for the other relative degrees of freedom (translation about **Y**,**Z** and rotation about **RX**, **RY, **RZ**, except rotation translation Z that is the one controlled by the motor) so you do not need to create additional joints, like ChLinkLockPrismatic for example, to keep the two parts together.
-Anyway, if you prefer, this behavior can be changed by using the ChLinkMotorLinear::SetGuideConstraint() function, that can accept the following options:
+Anyway, if you prefer, this behavior can be changed by using the ChLinkMotorLinear::SetGuideConstraint() function, that can accept the following m_options:

 - FREE : enforces no constraint on roller direction/alignment
 - PRISMATIC: enforces **Y**,**Z**, **RX**, **RY**, **RZ** constraints (default)